Skip Navigation or Skip to Content

 Instructor: Udo Gorsch-Nies

-Registration for this course is closed.
-This is a previously taught course with new content.
-This course aims at broadening a student's vocabulary and understanding of the day-to-day German spoken today.
+This is a previously taught course with new content that aims to broaden a student’s vocabulary and understanding of today’s spoken German.
 The etymology of certain words will be discussed, and the rules of grammar will be explained on request.
-This term we will continue reading selected chapters of the instructor's memoirs.
-We will cover his months under Soviet occupation in Germany in 1945.
+This term we will read the instructor’s memoirs from 1992 and later.

 Times: 11:00 AM - 12:00 PM